What is Customer Satisfaction?

 |All departments||Payroll department||Data on hours worked|

 Organizations should not assume they know what the customer wants.
-Instead, it is important to understand the voice of the customer, using tools such as customer surveys, focus groups and polling.
+Instead, it is important to understand the voice of the customer, using tools such as customer surveys, focus groups, and polling.
 Using these tools, organizations can gain detailed insights as to what their customers want and better tailor their services or products to meet or exceed customer expectations.

-Customer Satisfaction Examples and Articles
+Customer Satisfaction resources

 R. L. Polk & Co.: Making Every Issue the Only Issue (PDF) Annual customer surveys for R. L. Polk & Co. identified opportunities for improvement in customer contact and issue resolution.
-By following the same steps for every issue and performing full root cause analysis for 100 percent of issues, Polk increased operational excellence and improved customer satisfaction.
+By following the same steps for every issue and performing full root cause analysis for 100% of issues, Polk increased operational excellence and improved customer satisfaction.

 Don’t Measure Customer Satisfaction (PDF) Customer perceived value is a better alternative to traditional customer satisfaction measurements.